pointfreeco/swift-structured-queries/README.md

 StructuredQueries is built with the goal of supporting any SQL database (SQLite, MySQL, Postgres, _etc._), but is currently tuned to work with SQLite.
 It currently has one official driver:

-  * [SharingGRDB](https://github.com/pointfreeco/sharing-grdb): A lightweight replacement for
+  * [SQLiteData](https://github.com/pointfreeco/sqlite-data): A lightweight replacement for
     SwiftData and the `@Query` macro.
-SharingGRDB includes `StructuredQueriesGRDB`, a library that integrates this one with the popular [GRDB](https://github.com/groue/GRDB.swift) SQLite library.
+SQLiteData includes `StructuredQueriesGRDB`, a library that integrates this one with the popular [GRDB](https://github.com/groue/GRDB.swift) SQLite library.

 If you are interested in building a StructuredQueries integration for another database library,